KamilleModules/Core/README.md

 Hooks
 =========

 - Core_addLoggerListener: add listeners to the LoggerInterface object (from the [Logger](https://github.com/lingtalfi/logger) planet), which is then accessible via the XLog object
-- Core_feedUri2Controller: feed the array used by the StaticObjectRouter router
+- Core_feedUri2Controller: add routes to the StaticObjectRouter router